-Three of Oregon’s congressional races are competitive.
+Three of Oregon’s congressional delegation react to the State of the Union address before Congress.
 (Les Zaitz/Oregon Capital Chronicle)

 WASHINGTON — Efforts to secure the nationwide right to an abortion stalled for a second time Wednesday when U.S. Senate Democrats failed to get enough votes to overcome the legislative filibuster.